 The Ranch offers accommodations in cozy-comfy A-frame cabins.
 Each of the cabin includes a private porch, living room, bedroom and bath on the main floor, and a loft bedroom upstairs.
 The cabins are a minute’s walk from the lodge and sit amongst an aspen grove, facing the pond with Sheep Mountain providing a stunning backdrop.
 Plus, you’re only a short stroll away from the open-air hot tub—a perfect spot for stargazing!

-The lodge is the social center of the ranch with its large dining room and sunny southern-facing deck, professionally staffed kitchen, barn-loft yoga studio, gift shop, and large, inviting living room with a wood stove and log furniture of the Molesworth tradition handmade on the ranch a half-century ago.
+The lodge is the social center of the ranch with its large dining room and sunny southern-facing deck, professionally staffed kitchen, back porch yoga studio, gift shop, and large, inviting living room with a wood stove and log furniture of the Molesworth tradition handmade on the ranch a half-century ago.
 We also recommend enjoying your morning coffee and catching the sunrise from the lodge’s spacious grand view porch with views of Paradise Valley and of Emigrant Peak.